SpekkioKilwala/library/README.md

 3. Editing and deleting the data via that same table. (done)

 Todo:
-- Nice scrolling if you have a LOT of books. (anchoring the top line?)
+- Nice scrolling if you have a LOT of books. (sticky top line)

 There's a few little little UI/UX issues which would be nice to clean up if I can find out how.
 - The text fields and brackets don't seem to want to line up the same on different devices, though they're both Chrome.